DevMountain/personal-api/README.md

 * Use body-parser's json method in an `app.use()` method.

 #### Step 1.5: Create a new file to store your user data.
 In this step. you'll need to create a file called `user.js` to store your user object in.
-You will `require` this file in your controllers, so you can have access to your user object later on.
 You can access the contents of this file throughout your application by using `module.exports`.
 You will learn more about this in the next step.
 For now, your user file should look something like this:

 ```javascript
 var user = {};